Help

 Next to the names of the tests, you can see how many students have started to complete the test so far, how many have completed it, and what percentage of them have succeeded in meeting the required level.

-In the same place, the Delete Test function can be used to delete the test from the Class Quiz, in which case the results will also be deleted.
+In the same place, the Delete Test function can be used to delete the test from the room, in which case the results will also be deleted.

 Track the completion of tests